coopdanger/ppm-specification/draft-ppm-protocol.md

 ### Verify-Start Request

-The *verify-start request* is used by the leader to send a set of reports to the helper.
-These reports MUST all be associated with the same PPM task. [[OPEN
-ISSUE: And the same batch, right?
+The *verify-start request* is used by the leader to distribute input shares to the helpers and initiate VDAF evaluation.
+The input shares in these requests MUST all be associated with the same PPM task. [[OPEN ISSUE: And the same batch, right?
 See issue#150.]]

-For the second aggregator endpoint `[aggregator]` in `VerifyStartReq.task_id`'s parameters, the leader sends a POST request to `[aggregator]/aggregate_start` with the following message:
+For each aggregator endpoint `[aggregator]` in `AggregateReq.task_id`'s parameters except its own, the leader sends a POST request to `[aggregator]/verify_start` with the following message:

 ~~~
 struct {